Data-Integrity-Group/Wip/README.md

 This is effective perhaps even as a Preamble text block.

-- consider LOOM via AnJo
-  - apparently not SignedUp yet
-    - testing this Atlassian product
-      - I may need to get to 79 to test my Sgading subProject
-        - time will tell
-          - if I keep at it
-            - a count-down may help
-              - at least avoid some of the tedium
-                - two to go
-                  - should be done
-                    -  SUCCESS
 - reTest PythonInstalled
   - use PoeT - expanding for EdD uses too
     - consider TheRing